kounch/knloader/README.md

 ### Installation

-- Create manually `knloader.bdt` file using the text editor of your choice.
-See the included manual (PDF or GDE) for instructions.
+- Create `knloader.bdt` file using the text editor of your choice or the included utility script.
+See the included manual (PDF) for instructions.
+Optionally, create cache file(s) with the included utility.

-- Copy together `knloader.bas`, `knlauncher`, `knzml` and the new `knloader.bdt` file to any place in your SD card.
+- Copy together `knloader.bas`, `knlauncher`, `knzml` and the new `knloader.bdt` or the cache file(s) to any place in your SD card.

 #### Use

 Use the browser or command line to navigate to the folder where `knloader.bas`, `knlauncher`, `knzml` and `knloader.bdt` are.
 Load `knloader.bas`.

-On first run, cache files will be created from the data inside database file `knloader.bdt`.
-This has to be done only once, or after any changes are made to the database file.
+On first run, if they don't exist, cache files will be created from the data inside database file `knloader.bdt`.

 ![First Boot](./docs/FirstBoot.png)